Currimundi Lake (Kathleen McArthur) Conservation Park

-Currimundi Lake (Kathleen McArthur) Conservation Park is a protected area that is located in Wurtulla, north of Currimundi, approximately 4 km north of Caloundra, Queensland, Australia.
+Currimundi Lake (Kathleen McArthur) Conservation Park is a protected area in Wurtulla, north of Currimundi, approximately 4 km north of Caloundra, Queensland, Australia.

 The park is named after Kathleen McArthur, a local artist, conservationist and founding member of the Wildlife Preservation Society of Queensland in 1962.

 The park's total area is 50 hectares (124 acres).
 It was first declared as a conservation park in 1994.
 A large percentage of the park is wallum heath, which in turn then supports a large and diverse number of fauna; 353 species, 14 of which are introduced, 25 species are rare or threatened.
 A vast array of wildflowers may be seen in the park at any time of the year, but are most abundant in late winter to early spring.
 A local volunteer group currently visits the park every month to engage in activities such as removing of weeds and revegetating.
 The park has two well-mapped walking tracks with information signs.
 Picnic facilities are provided in the Crummunda Park; facilities include picnic tables, barbecues and toilets.

 The altitude of the terrain is 2 meters.